j-berg-au/BOUNDLESS/content/Notes.md

 	- More Talents
 # General Notes
 - Maybe add a Prone status?
-- Maybe add RESISTANT and STRENGH conditions (opposite of VULNERABLE and WEAK)
 - Evolving weapons would be cool
 - Steal Hooks & Afflictions from CAIN
 - Ranged attacks gain +1/+2 Banes when adjacent to an enemy